 It was part of the mixed six-pack of Wisconsin microbrews I picked up at Stockholm Pie and General Store.
 I bought warm beers because, though I had a cooler in my car, I wasn’t certain I’d drink them all on this road trip.
 In fact, as I write this post nearly two months after visiting Wisconsin, I still have a beer or two in my fridge.

-One of the perks of staying at the Tritsch House was having access to a refrigerator and full kitchen.
+One of the perks of staying at the Tritsch House was having access to a refrigerator and a full kitchen.
 Since I hadn’t put ice in my cooler yet, I tucked a couple beers and the cheese I bought in Stockholm into the fridge for a couple hours.
 I pulled it out later for a delicious, local, and not-so-healthy-or-balanced dinner.
-I did say I was planning to survive on beer and cheese during this trip!

 If I Had More Time, I Would Have …